knurl/bigbang/README.md

 After the installation of the `google-cloud-sdk` cask, you'll need to configure it by running `gcloud init`.
 Once that is completed you'll have a `~/.config/gcloud` directory with all of the configuration inside of it.
+You will then need to run a `gcloud auth application-default login`.

+Following this you will need to install a kubectl plugin as follows:

+`gcloud components install gke-gcloud-auth-plugin`

 See [this link](https://blog.petehouston.com/install-and-configure-google-cloud-sdk-using-homebrew/)
 for the full instructions.

-NB: For GCP you will also need to set your project name in my-vars.html.

 ### Python